 Your teacher Lili will teach you her 3D sculpture method to have you create a bag that is aesthetic, functional — and sellable!
 This is an excellent option if you’re looking to jumpstart a business based on personalized fashion accessories.

 Besides essential techniques, your teacher will show you how to make unique padding, design closures, emboss a logo, and add an “invisible” magnetic closer!
 This course will really show you how to refine your approach to leather work with more professional methods.

 Although this course is for beginners, having previous leather working experience is recommended.
 If this is your first time working with this material, I suggest starting with more basic lessons, such as the Creativebug course listed above.

 Also, Domestika doesn’t require a subscription, so you can always take this course without committing!
 On the other hand, if you’re interested in discovering more leather working classes on the platform, you can always sign up for a Domestika Plus subscription!

 Teacher: Elke Bergeron

 Besides her Leather Brindle Clutch class, Elke Bergeron also presents this braided leather bracelet Creativebug course to get you making lovely jewelry in just a few steps.

-If you love jewelry and want to experiment with different materials, this is a fun option to look into!
+Taking a few online jewelry making classes is also a great way to experiment with leather and other mediums.
 Considering this project is also smaller than the previous suggestions, it’s a good way to segue into more complex leather art endeavors.

-By signing up for a Creativebug subscription, you’ll be able to enjoy all of Elke’s leather working classes and more on a fixed monthly/yearly fee!
-And again, or a limited time you can enjoy a 60-day free trial here!
+By signing up for a Creativebug subscription, you’ll be able to enjoy all of Elke’s leather working classes and more on a fixed monthly/yearly fee — or for a limited time you can enjoy a 60-day free trial here!